lectron/kosmos/README.md

   - [ ] Deny a teleport request: /tpdeny
   - [ ] If world is whitelisted and you are not in that world's whitelist, don't teleport
   - [ ] If you are banned from that world, don't teleport
-- [ ] Separation of server message
+- [x] Separation of server message
-  - [ ] Server messages that are shown per server will now be shown per world to reduce spammy, irrelevant messages
+  - [x] Server messages that are shown per server will now be shown per world to reduce spammy, irrelevant messages
-  - [ ] join message
+  - [x] join message
-  - [ ] leave message
+  - [x] leave message
-  - [ ] quit message
+  - [x] quit message
-  - [ ] kick message
+  - [x] kick message
-  - [ ] death message
-  - [ ] achievements message
 - [ ] Mute
   - [ ] Mute annoying player from talking in your world
   - [ ] /mute {username}
   - [ ] /mutelist
   - [ ] /unmute {username}
-- [ ] Kick
+- [x] Kick
-  - [ ] Kick a player from playing in your world
+  - [x] Kick a player from playing in your world
-  - [ ] /kick {username}
+  - [x] /kick {username}
   - [ ] Upon being kicked, the player will be teleported back to their world
 - [ ] Reset
-  - [x] Reset your world, world_nether, world_the_end, and dat file
+  - [ ] Reset your world, world_nether, world_the_end, and dat file
-  - [x] Doesn't reset your playerdata or achievement stats
+  - [ ] Doesn't reset your playerdata or achievement stats
-  - [x] Command: /reset
+  - [ ] Command: /reset
-  - [x] Type /reset again to confirm
+  - [ ] Type /reset again to confirm
 - [ ] Back
   - [ ] Command: /back
   - [ ] You can go back to your death location on the world you are in.
-- [ ] List players currently playing on the world you are in
+- [x] List players currently playing on the world you are in
-  - [ ] Command: /list
+  - [x] Command: /list
-- [ ] Tablist
-  - [ ] Tablist will show a random 80 players currently online on all servers.
-- [ ] CNAME
+- [x] CNAME
-  - [ ] Peole can use their custom domain to map into official {their_username}.{domain}.{tld}
+  - [x] Peole can use their custom domain to map into official {their_username}.{domain}.{tld}
-  - Example: myminecraftserver.com can set a CNAME record to vietnguyen.m.ly & everyone who joins myminecraftserver.com will go to player vietnguyen's world right away.
+  - Example: We setup play.minecraftly.com can set a CNAME record to 696f8b26-c97b-4e0c-b8f2-a1938d469701.m.ly & everyone who joins play.minecraftly.com will be in that player "minecraftly" world right away.

 ---